opengeospatial/ogcapi-records/README.md

 |links            |**M** |A list of links related to this catalog.
 |linkTemplates    |O     |A list of link templates related to this catalog.
 |schemes          |O     |A list of schemes related to this catalog.

+The records of a catalog are usually referenced using links in the `links` and/or `linkTemplates` sections.

+However, records may also be encoded in-line in a catalog using an array whose name is declared using the `recordsArrayName` property.
+The default value of the `recordsArrayName` property is `records` which means that in-line records are (by default) encoded in the `records` array.

 The following is an example of a searchable record catalog encoded as JSON: